 Termination and severance in Croatia

 A probationary period may be set in the employment contract for a maximum of 6 months.
-During this period, the contract can be terminated with a minimum notice of 7 days.
+During this period, the contract can be terminated with a minimum notice of 1 week, unless a longer period applies under the contract, collective agreement, work rules, or another applicable source.

 An employer may terminate an indefinite-term contract for business-related reasons, personal reasons (employee incapability), or employee misconduct.
 Each reason requires a specific and fair procedure to be followed to avoid wrongful dismissal claims, ensuring companies adhere to Croatian employment laws.
 Notice periods for termination (not due to misconduct) depend on the employee's length of service with the employer: